 Our Consultancy Work

-The tax consultancy work Decipher Tax carries out for its clients is centred around researching HMRC Guidance together with tax case law and applying this research to the specific circumstances of each of our clients.
+The tax consultancy work Decipher Tax carries out for its clients is centred around researching HMRC guidance together with tax case law and applying this research to the specific circumstances of each of our clients.
 The tax case law we refer to in our research are tax cases where the taxpayer and HMRC have gone to court over a disagreement about the tax treatment of the taxpayer’s profits or losses.
 There are also certain tax cases we refer to where the taxpayer is specifically involved in activities similar to those a day trader might engage in.

-The taxpayer with employment income and savings and investment income can prepare his/her tax return without too much trouble.
+The taxpayer with employment income and perhaps some savings income can prepare his/her tax return without too much trouble.
 By virtue of the fact that the taxpayer is employed, he/she will know that this is employment income and know exactly where on the tax return to input this income.
 The average self-employed individual, whether the butcher, the baker or the candlestick maker, knowing that he/she is carrying on a trade will also be clear about his/her tax status.
 This is given that all the obvious aspects of a trading activity will be apparent such as having premises, stock and customers.
 The self-employed butcher will also be clear about where to include profits or losses on his/her tax return.
 Not so straightforward for the day trader.

 A day trader could be classed as being self-employed and carrying on a trading activity, in the same way any other self-employed individual undertaking a business activity is trading.
-However, as the day trader generally won’t have any premises or customers, or other obvious attributes of someone carrying on a self-employed trading activity, the day trader may not be aware that in the eyes of HMRC he/she is carrying on a trade.
-The day trader will then not realise that he/she is liable to business tax on profits and able to obtain relief for losses as a business loss.
+However, as the day trader generally won’t have premises or customers, or other obvious attributes of someone carrying on a self-employed business activity, the day trader may not be aware that in the eyes of HMRC he/she is carrying on a trade.
+The day trader will then not realise that he/she is liable to income tax on profits and able to obtain relief for losses as a business loss.